 Distributions on Westpac Capital Notes 3

-The Notes pay fully franked floating rate Distributions quarterly in arrear (subject to the Distribution Payment Conditions) and are expected to be paid on 22 March, 22 June, 22 September and 22 December of each year, until the Notes are Converted or Redeemed, commencing on 22 December 2015.
-If any of these scheduled dates is not a Business Day, then the Distribution will be paid on the next Business Day without any interest in respect of the delay.
+The Notes paid fully franked floating rate Distributions quarterly in arrear (subject to the Distribution Payment Conditions) and were paid on 22 March, 22 June, 22 September and 22 December of each year1, until the Notes were Redeemed on 22 March 2021.
+If any of these scheduled dates were not a Business Day, then the Distribution was paid on the next Business Day without any interest in respect of the delay.

-The Distribution Rate will vary each quarter based on changes in the 90 day Bank Bill Rate.
-The Margin is 4.00% per annum and will not change.
+The Distribution Rate varied each quarter based on changes in the 90 day Bank Bill Rate.
+The Margin was 4.00% per annum did not change.

-The Bank Bill Rate is set on the first Business Day of each Distribution Period (which for the first Distribution Period is the Issue Date).
+The Bank Bill Rate was set on the first Business Day of each Distribution Period (which for the first Distribution Period was the Issue Date).

-The first Distribution Period will run from (but excluding) the Issue Date to (and including) 22 December 2015.
-Thereafter, each Distribution Period runs from (but excluding) the previous Distribution Payment Date to (and including) the next Distribution Payment Date.
+The first Distribution Period was from (but excluding) the Issue Date to (and including) 22 December 2015.
+Thereafter, each Distribution Period was from (but excluding) the previous Distribution Payment Date to (and including) the next Distribution Payment Date.

-Holders are expected to receive cash Distributions and franking credits.
+Holders received cash Distributions and franking credits.
 Your ability to use franking credits will depend on your individual tax position.
 The potential value of the franking credits does not accrue to you at the same time as you receive the cash Distribution.